 Get 39 ESL Icebreakers: For Teenagers and Adults Today

 I know you’re tired of wasting time.
 That’s why I wrote a book that will save you a ton of time when you’re planning your lessons.
 There are more than three dozen interesting, engaging and awesome ESL icebreaker activities and games.
-It’s lesson planning made easy because you can actually use all of them in your classes.
+It’s lesson planning made easy.
+This is because you can actually use all of them in your classes.

 You can buy this book on Amazon.
 Click the link below to get either the digital or print book.
 You don’t need a Kindle reader to get the (cheaper!) digital book.
 You just need to download the free Kindle app onto any device.